vectordotdev/vector/docs/usage/configuration/sinks/elasticsearch.md

 ![](../../../.gitbook/assets/elasticsearch-sink.svg)

 {% hint style="warning" %}
-The sink is in `beta`.
+The `elasticsearch` sink is in `beta`.
 Please see the current [enhancements](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Sink%3A+elasticsearch%22+label%3A%22Type%3A+Enhancement%22) and [bugs](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Sink%3A+elasticsearch%22+label%3A%22Type%3A+Bug%22) for known issues.
 We kindly ask that you [add any missing issues](https://github.com/timberio/vector/issues/new?labels=Sink%3A+elasticsearch) as it will help shape the roadmap of this component.
 {% endhint %}
 The `elasticsearch` sink batch and flushes [`log`][log_event] events to [Elasticsearch][elasticsearch] via the [`_bulk` API endpoint](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html).

 ## Example

 {% code-tabs %}
-{% code-tabs-item title="vector.toml (examples)" %}
+{% code-tabs-item title="vector.toml (example)" %}
 ```coffeescript
 [sinks.my_elasticsearch_sink]
   # REQUIRED - General